Skip to main content

 What does the 10-year labor warranty actually cover?

-Any labor needed to service or replace a covered component on the system we installed, for the full ten years from install date.
-That covers diagnosis, removal, reinstallation, refrigerant recovery and recharge, and leak testing.
+Any labor needed to service or replace a covered component on the system we installed, for the full ten years from install date, subject to your contract terms, as long as our maintenance plan stays active.
+That's two visits a year at $290 each, covering a new filter, a full diagnostic, and a system cleaning.
+Let the plan lapse and labor coverage steps down to the standard two years.
+Diagnosis, removal, reinstallation, refrigerant recovery and recharge, and leak testing are all covered.
 Routine maintenance like filter changes and annual tune-ups is separate, since the warranty covers failure-driven work, not preventive service.

 If the equipment fails after the parts warranty ends, what happens?

 Manufacturer parts warranties on modern systems typically run ten years on major components like the compressor and heat exchanger.
-If a covered part fails in that window, the factory ships a replacement at no parts cost, and our labor warranty covers the work to install it.
-After ten years, normal repair pricing applies.
-By then you have had a full decade of free labor on top of factory parts.
+If a covered part fails in that window, the factory ships a replacement at no parts cost, and our labor warranty covers the work to install it, for the full ten years if the maintenance plan has stayed active.
+After the labor warranty ends, normal repair pricing applies.
+By then you have had years of free labor on top of factory parts.

 Why don't more shops offer this?